shopware/shopware/src/Docs/Resources/v2/50-how-to/230-cart-add-discount.md

 discount to apply for the first product.

 You also got a plugin running already.
-If you don't know how to do this, have a look our [plugin quick start guide](./../2-internals/4-plugins/010-plugin-quick-start.md).
+If you don't know how to do this, have a look our [developer guide](./../20-developer-guide/10-plugin-base.md).

 ## Adding a discount